danihageng/ChatBot/README.md

 # AI Chatbot

 An AI chatbot created in Vue and Node.
-This chatbot relies upon the cleverbot-free npm package for AI data processing.

 The main explanation of the frontend is in the README.md of the client folder.